baldwinjj/wordpress-automation/README.md

 # WP Google Maps Bulk Editor

 This repository provides the capability of making bulk changes to maps in WP Google Maps.
 It was developed to satisfy a client's need to make identical, but considerable changes to every map in her WordPress site, while the developer did not have access to that sites backend.
-The scripts contained here automate that process.
+The scripts here automate bulk uploads for WP Google Maps.

 ## To get data